AbdullahSaeed302/Ecommerce-Sales-Analysis/README.md

 # 📊 E-commerce Sales Performance & Customer Retention Analysis
 Welcome to my Power BI project!
 This case study analyzes e-commerce sales data to uncover insights on sales performance and customer behavior, ultimately helping businesses improve profitability and customer retention.

+## Download Main Report

+**Important Note:**
+If you face any issue of seeing the report before downloading, then don't worry!
+It's totally normal, you can easily watch & use the report after downloading.
+Thanks!

 📄 [Download Dashboard Report (PDF)](E-commerce%20Sales%20Analysis%20Dashboard%20Report.pdf)

 ## 🎯 Objectives